energietransitie/needforheat-generic-firmware/docs/starting/prerequisites.md

 > Refer to [developing using a devcontainer ](devcontainer.md) should you prefer that way of developing.

 ## Coding and uploading
-Open the project in PlatformIO:
+We recommend using a device without [secure boot](../releasing/secure-boot-firmware.md) for developing.
+Follow the steps below to build the firmware and flash it to a device:

   1. In the top-left corner, select File -> Open Folder.
   2. Select the folder where you cloned or extracted the repository.